A Quest for Knowledge: The Researcher

+\Cref{prop:researchX} shows that the pattern in distance is qualitatively the same as in \Cref{cor:maxinteriorsmaller8}.
+However, the cost adds another dimension: the researcher's choice of success probability interacts with both the choice of distance and research area.

+Consider a short area.
+The scope of improving the decision-maker's policies is small because conjectures are already precise and investing in discovery thus provides a limited payoff.
+Consequently, the researcher does not invest much in the search for an answer despite the low cost.
+She opts for a low success probability.
+A marginal increase in the area length provides larger increase in the benefits than in the cost.
+In response, the researcher increases both distance and success probability.

+By contrast, consider a large area.
+The benefits of discovery trump those of the small area, yet the cost is higher.
+The researcher does not invest much in discovery due to the high marginal cost of increasing the success probability.
+As a result, the probability of discovery is low.
+If, in this case, the area length increases marginally, the researcher responds by decreasing both the distance and the success probability.

-Moreover, the researcher only trades off $d(X)$ against $\rho(X)$ if $X$ is of intermediate length.
-If $X$ is small, an increase in $X$ increases the benefits of research.
-Cost is small, and the researcher has an incentive to increase $d(X)$ and $\rho(X)$.
-As $X$ becomes larger, the marginal increase in the benefits of research decline yet the marginal cost of research increases for both $d(X)$ and $\rho(X)$.
-Eventually the researcher faces a trade-off: should she lower $\rho(X)$ to maintain $d(X)=X/2$?
+Finally, consider an area of intermediate length.
+The benefits of discovery are high, yet the associated cost is limited.
+The return on investment is large, and the probability of discovery is high.
+As the area length further increases, the marginal return of increasing the distance declines, while the marginal cost rises.
+Eventually, the researcher faces a trade-off: should she reduce the success probability to maintain maximal distance?
 It turns out that she should.
-While the researcher wants to remain at a boundary in her choice of $d(X)$, she mitigates the increased cost by lowering $\rho(X)$.
-As $X$ increases further, she eventually also lowers $d(X)$.
-After a discrete jump upward of $\rho(X)$ at $\widetilde{X}$ following the jump downward of $d(X)$ from the midpoint $X/2$ to an interior point, $d$ and $\rho$ comove again; both decline in $X$.
+While the researcher wants to remain at a boundary in her choice of distance, she mitigates the increased cost by lowering the success probability.

-The researcher's preferred area length, $\widecheck{X}$, is in a region in which a trade-off between $\rho(X)$ and $d(X)$ exists.
-While the researcher would prefer a larger research area to increase the benefits of research, she would prefer a smaller research area to reduce the cost of finding an answer.
-Thus, $d(X)$ is increasing and $\rho(X)$ decreasing at the point at which $U_R(X)$ is maximal.
+The researcher's preferred area length, $\widecheck{X}^\eta$, is in a region in which a trade-off between output and novelty exists.
+While the researcher would prefer a larger research area to increase the benefits of research, she would prefer a smaller research area to reduce her cost.
+Thus, distance is increasing and the success probability is decreasing at the point at which the researcher's payoff is maximal.

-Note that we have thus far only characterized the researcher's decision \emph{conditional} on area length $X$ and compared the resulting payoffs of the researcher.
-An explicit analytical characterization of the researcher's choice depends on the available research areas; the choice is determined by existing knowledge $\mathcal F_k$.
-Given our characterization, computing the optimal area is straightforward.\footnote{A computer program to numerically calculate all choices, given $\mathcal F_k$, is available on our websites.}
+Thus far, we have not taken into account which research areas are available, which is determined by existing knowledge $\mathcal F_k$.
+Computing the optimal among the available areas is straightforward.